MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/health-and-monitoring/create-or-modify-a-collection-of-settings.md

 |Keep error report data for maximum duration (days)  <br/> |KeepErrorReportForDays  <br/> |Indicates the number of days that CDR error reports are kept.
 Any reports older than the specified number of days will automatically be deleted.
 CDR error reports are diagnostic reports uploaded by client applications.  <br/> |

 > [!NOTE]
 > The New-CsCdrConfiguration and Set-CsCdrConfiguration cmdlets include additional options not available in Skype for Business Server Control Panel.
-See the [New-CsCdrConfiguration](../../manage/management-shell/new-cscdrconfiguration.md) and the[Set-CsCdrConfiguration](../../manage/management-shell/set-cscdrconfiguration.md) help topics for more information.
+See the [New-CsCdrConfiguration](../../manage/management-shell/new-cscdrconfiguration.md) and the [Set-CsCdrConfiguration](../../manage/management-shell/set-cscdrconfiguration.md) help topics for more information.

 ### To create CDR configuration settings by using Skype for Business Server Control Panel